 Adult students often have attained knowledge outside of the classroom that is appropriate for academic credit.
 The School of Adult and Continuing Education grants such credit toward an undergraduate degree within the school if students can demonstrate college level learning.
 The portfolio provides a mechanism for translating documented learning experiences into Barry University credit.
-The portfolio is optional in the Bachelor of Public Administration, B.S. in Information Technology, B.S. in Administration, Bachelor of Professional Studies and Bachelor of Liberal Studies majors.
+The portfolio is an option in the Bachelor of Public Administration, B.S. in Information Technology, B.S. in Administration, B.S. in Emergency Management and Bachelor of Liberal Studies majors.
 It is currently required in the Bachelor of Science in Health Services Administration degree.